Need to cool off? Find a splash pad near you

 As temperatures continue to rise in the Las Vegas Valley, the need for a place to cool down quickly is almost a necessity.

-The high on Thursday this week is forecst to hit 106, about 11 degress above normal.
+The high on Thursday this week is forecast to hit 106, about 11 degrees above normal.

 Residents can cool down at more than 60 parks in Southern Nevada that include splash pads.